In keeping with past posts on EP training, I wanted to readdress what I believe to be a common misunderstanding by students looking for EP training.

 Then you normally see marketing claims such as “comprehensive” “most in-depth” or “best” used to describe the program.
 Well, this is your invitation to really dig into their curriculum and see just how “comprehensive” they are.
 I mean you can read their curriculum right?

 Rule of thumb, No curriculum or course description then no attendance.

-If they provide a description look at the length of the class, this varies from three to seven days normally, but be careful at this point because days of training is not the same as hours of training.
+Is the training provider giving an in-depth description and detailed look at the curriculum and the length of the class?
+This varies from three to seven days normally, but be careful at this point because days of training are not the same as hours of training.
 A full day of training should be 8 full hours at least with some exceptions.
 So seven days should be 60-70 hours of training.
 The Virginia Department of Criminal Justice Personal Protection Specialist program, for example, mandates 60 hours of training.
 So when I see three-day intensive training from 8 am to 2 pm I know we have a problem.
 That’s a seminar, not a course.

 Look carefully at the day/hour ratio and avoid courses with less than an 8 hour day unless you’re not prepared for full or extended learning days.
 There are some programs that advertise 100+ hours of training in seven days, which is mathematically 14.2 hours per day.
 At some point, the learning effect may be lost due to fatigue, and often these programs include a 24 hour overnight training event, are you prepared for the lack of sleep?

 Accredited Programs Must Follow Strict Guidelines on Training

 @ISA programs must follow the DCJS Regulations on training, but we also adhere to the standards of training in the Dept of Defense Instruction 5525.15 Law Enforcement (LE) Standards & Training Regulation and the Federal Law Enforcement Training Accreditation Procedures and Standards Regulation (Revised November 29, 2018)